Azure Log Analytics upgrade to new log search

 How do I know if there were any issues from the upgrade?

 After the upgrade has completed, there will be an Upgrade Summary section in the settings for the workspace.
-Check this section for information about your upgrade and to view the
+Check this section for information about your upgrade and to view any issues that were encountered.

 How do I manually perform the upgrade?

 You can upgrade your workspace when you see the banner at the top of the portal.

 Start the upgrade process by clicking on the banner that says Learn more and upgrade.

 Read through the additional information about the upgrade on the upgrade information page.

 A notification box in the upper right corner shows the status.